Loop Algorithm for Quantum Transverse Ising Model in a Longitudinal Field: results

-\textit{Kagome Qubit Ice.--} Constructed with the corner shared triangle, the Kagome lattice exhibits strong geometry frustration so that the local Ising interaction leads to the ground state with macroscopic degeneracy following the ice rule \cite{qtim_kagome1}.
+Constructed with the corner shared triangle, the Kagome lattice exhibits strong geometry frustration so that the local Ising interaction leads to the ground state with macroscopic degeneracy following the ice rule \cite{qtim_kagome1}.
 After turning on both transverse and longitudinal fields, the degeneracy will be lifted and the ground state will change to the valence bond solid (VBS) with spontaneous translational symmetry breaking.
 The presence of the VBS phase is due to the so-called order-by-disorder mechanism and related to the emergent lattice gauge theory with fractional excitations \cite{qtim_kagome2,Rydberg_gauge,Kagome_dwave,kagome_dwave2}.
 The QTIM in the Kagome lattice has been realized in the D-WAVE platform where named Kagome qubit ice \cite{Kagome_dwave,kagome_dwave2}, and we take it as our final challenging test.

 The order parameter to describe the VBS phase is the structure factor defined as $S(\mathrm{Q})=\sum_{i,j}e^{i\mathrm{Q}r_{ij}}\sigma^{(3)}_i\sigma^{(3)}_j/N$ where $\mathrm{Q}=(\frac{4\pi}{3},0)$.
-As shown in Fig.\ref{fig4}, the structure factors $S(\mathrm{Q})$ calculated by both algorithms match well and reach the maximum value around magnetization per site $M/N=\sum_i\sigma^{(3)}_i/N$ equals to 1/3, which indicates the formation of the VBS phase.
+As shown in Fig.~\ref{fig4}, the structure factors $S(\mathrm{Q})$ calculated by both algorithms match well and reach the maximum value around magnetization per site $M/N=\sum_i\sigma^{(3)}_i/N$ equals to 1/3, which indicates the formation of the VBS phase.
 Different from the XXZ model in the Kagome lattice \cite{kagome_zhang1,kagome_zhang2,kagome_zhang3}, the 1/3 magnetization plateau is not flat due to the nonconservation of the magnetization.
-The ratio of the auto-correlation times in Fig.\ref{fig4}(b) strongly supports the advantages of the loop algorithm at the large longitudinal field.
-However, compared with the Rydberg atom chain, such advantages become not obvious in the small longitudinal field and may be due to the high degeneracy of the ground and excited quantum states.
+The ratio of the auto-correlation times in Fig.~\ref{fig4}(b) strongly supports the advantages of the loop algorithm at the large longitudinal field. {Consistent with observations in Rydberg atom arrays, the loop algorithm demonstrates superior performance compared to both the line algorithm and conventional loop algorithms across the entire parameter range investigated.
+Specifically, for $B>0.5$, the auto-correlation time of the loop algorithm is 2-3 times shorter than that of the line algorithm.
+When compared to conventional loop algorithms, the reduction in auto-correlation time reaches up to two orders of magnitude, with this advantage becoming increasingly pronounced at higher longitudinal field strengths.} However, compared with the Rydberg atom chain, such advantages become not obvious in the small longitudinal field and may be due to the high degeneracy of the ground and excited quantum states.
+While introducing the {second and third nearest neighbor interactions}, our recent work demonstrates that geometric string breaking can be observed by tailoring the open edge in the Kagome Rydberg arrays \cite{xu2025geometricbreakingquantumstrings}.